Pshy0/pshy-license/README.md

 Copyright (c) [<publication date>] [<holder>] [<contact>] [<original repo>]

-This license applies to the licensed material, without intent to enforce any licencing to a project merely implementing it as a component.
+This license applies to the licensed material, without intent to enforce any licensing to a project merely implementing it as a component.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal